 Tracking & Analysing Kanban Metrics

-Productivity, efficiency and delivery times are best analysed using charts – you may have heard of the Cycle Time Scatterplot, Throughput Histogram and Cumulative Flow Diagram.
-Kanban analytics let you understand your project status and team performance in seconds.
+Productivity, efficiency, and delivery times are best analyzed using charts – you may have heard of the Cycle Time Scatterplot, Throughput Histogram, and Cumulative Flow Diagram.
+Kanban analytics let you understand your project status and team performance in just a few seconds.

 Becoming a Kanban Team

 There are countless benefits of implementing Kanban, but where is it best to start?
 Teams taking their first steps into Kanban often use Trello to start visualizing their workflow – it’s simple and straightforward to get started.
 Trello Kanban boards are ideal to define your work process and tasks and setting WIP limits.